Gonzalo Sosa

-Gonzalo Ariel Sosa (born 4 January 1989) is an Argentine footballer who plays as a striker for Ñublense.
+Gonzalo Ariel Sosa (born 4 January 1989) is an Argentine footballer who plays as a striker for Chilean club Deportes Limache.

 Career

 Early career

 Born in Santa Fe, Sosa joined Unión de Santa Fe's youth system at the age of eight, from a local side named Club Escalante.
 After leaving the club at the age of 19, he made his senior debut with Primera B Metropolitana side Atlanta, after being promoted to the first team in June 2009.
 However, he only signed his professional contract with the side in June 2010.

 After Atlanta's promotion from the third division, Sosa moved to Barracas Central also in that category in 2011, and started to feature more regularly.
 In 2012, he joined fellow league team Colegiales, where he was deemed surplus to requirements in December of that year, but later remained playing at the side.

 After leaving Colegiales in June 2014, Sosa played for a brief period for Sportivo Italiano before agreeing to a contract with Torneo Federal A side Gimnasia y Esgrima de Concepción del Uruguay for the 2015 season.
 After scoring in a regular basis for the side, he moved to Guaraní Antonio Franco in January 2016, where he would play just eight matches before returning to Gimnasia on 8 August.

+In December 2025, Sosa signed with Deportes Limache.